WebReflection/nonchalance/README.md

 AnotherP -> CustomP -> HTMLParagraphElement -> HTMLElement -> Element -> Node
 ```

-In few words, creating an element through `new AnotherP` or upgrading an element via `new AnotherP(liveParagraph)` simply updates the prototype chain, without requiring the element to ever leave the DOM or change its native nature, as that's preserved down the prototypal inheritance chain.
+In a few words, creating an element through `new AnotherP` or upgrading an element via `new AnotherP(liveParagraph)` simply updates the prototype chain, without requiring the element to ever leave the DOM or change its native nature, as that's preserved down the prototypal inheritance chain.

-As summary: *nonchalance* registries simply upgrade elements without changing their nature, exactly the same way native builtin extends work under the hood.
+Summary: *nonchalance* registries simply upgrade elements without changing their nature, exactly the same way native builtin extends work under the hood.

   </div>
 </details>